Search

 Your step-by-step guide to enrolling at CU Scarborough

-Get to know your student support areas
+Get to know your Student Union

 As part of your UK Student visa application, you might be asked to attend a credibility interview.
 This is a normal part of the process used by UK Visas and Immigration (UKVI) to check that your plan to study in the UK is genuine.